Treats different kinds of leukemia. This is an antineoplastic (cancer) medicine.

-- Make sure your doctor knows if you are breastfeeding, or if you have a blood problem (such as anemia), bleeding problems (such as stomach bleeding), heart disease (such as congestive heart failure), heart rhythm problems (such as QT prolongation), low potassium or magnesium levels in your blood, fluid problems (edema), or problems when taking lactose.
+- Make sure your doctor knows if you are breastfeeding or if you have a blood problem such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, fluid problems (edema), or problems when you take lactose.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- This medicine can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
+- This medicine can cause changes in your heart rhythm.
+It may change the way your heart beats and cause you to faint or have serious side effects.
 Tell your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats.

-- Check with your doctor right away if you have the following symptoms while taking this medicine: chest discomfort or pain; decreased urine output; fast, irregular or pounding heartbeat; shortness of breath; swelling of the feet or lower legs; troubled breathing; or unusual tiredness or weakness.
+- Check with your doctor right away if you have the following symptoms while taking this medicine: chest discomfort or pain; decrease in how much you urinate; fast, irregular, or pounding heartbeat; shortness of breath; swelling of the feet or lower legs; troubled breathing; or unusual tiredness or weakness.
 These could be symptoms of a serious heart problem.

 - Dasatinib may cause fluid retention.
-Check with your doctor right away if you have a decrease in amount of urine; noisy or rattling breathing; shortness of breath; swelling of the fingers, hands, feet, or lower legs; troubled breathing at rest; or weight gain.
+Check with your doctor right away if you have a decrease in how much you urinate; noisy or rattling breathing; shortness of breath; swelling of the fingers, hands, feet, or lower legs; troubled breathing at rest; or weight gain.